-At first I thought it was a diverter valve leak or an intercooler pipe had a split in it.
+At first, I thought it was a diverter valve leak or an intercooler pipe that had a split in it.
 After doing some logs, boost looked good.
 I compared specified vs actual boost as well as manifold pressure and no noticeable loss was happening.
-Performance still felt good so I wasn’t loosing any significant amount of power, if any.
-I decided to change the diverter valve anyways, its a quick job.
+Performance still felt good so I wasn’t losing any significant amount of power if any.
+I decided to change the diverter valve anyways, it’s a quick job.
 The OEM J reversion diverter valve was switched with the Turbosmart EM DV.
 As I expected this didn’t solve the issue, but it was an easy change so worth trying.

-I at this point I have determined its likely not a boost issue.
-I pulled off turbo inlet pipe to check the intake side of the turbine wheel of the turbo.
+At this point, I have determined it’s likely not a boost issue.
+I pulled off the turbo inlet pipe to check the intake side of the turbine wheel of the turbo.
 There was some movement in the turbine wheel both in and out and side to side.
 The blades looked intact and I didn’t see any noticeable scoring on the sidewall.
 It was an odd angle though and the lighting wasn’t the greatest.
 This wasn’t a good sign but also wasn’t an exceptional amount of movement either.
 Checking the exhaust turbine side would need the downpipe removed and I didn’t have the setup for that at the moment.